spectrocloud/librarium/content/docs/03.5-profiles/03-cluster-profiles/01-create-manage-cluster-profile.md

   </Tabs.TabPane>

   </Tabs>

 ## Validate

-## Deploy a Pack Multiple Times in a Profile
+## Add a Pack Multiple Times in a Profile

 You can deploy the same integration multiple times in a cluster profile.
 This can be required in scenarios where you want to install an integration more than once with a different configuration.
 For example, you may have two or more applications in the profile that need to use the Postgres database.
 You will need to launch the Postgres database twice with different configurations.